 The Berghof’s telephone exchange as it was found in May 1945.

-The kurzfristiger ausweis (or short-term ID card) shown below was given out by the Reichssicherheitsdienst (Reich security service) and authorized the holder to enter bezirke II (district II) of the Obersalzberg.
+The kurzfristiger ausweis (or short-term ID card) shown below was issued to a member of Adolf Hitler's personal bodyguard, Untersturmfuhrer Gunther Welter, by the Reichssicherheitsdienst (Reich security service).
+It gave him authority to enter bezirke II (district II) of the Obersalzberg.
 This covered all areas around and including the Berghof, but excluded the Kehlstein area, which was besirke III.
 The outer gates of bezirke II were manned by RSD people when Hitler was on the Obersalzberg.
 While he was away, it was manned by workmen guards (Arbeiterposten).

-I've only ever seen one other pass like this, also shown below.
+Another pass like this one exists, which was issued to Frau Goering – shown below.
 These red passes gave access to bezirke I.

 Source: Hitler's Personal Security, Peter Hoffmann